Points of Distinction

 Professors and students are pioneering ways to advance children’s physical, mental and social development, and quality of life, by improving movement for those with limb loss.
 Their biomechanics research explores how prosthetic limbs help children develop muscle strength and how the brain learns to control muscles over time.

-Georgia State has been ranked a Top 5 Best Value Law School for six consecutive years by National Jurist.
+Georgia State has been ranked a Top 5 Best Value Law School for seven consecutive years by National Jurist.

 The school is also considered among the top third of law schools (2017) in America by U.S. News & World Report.

-U.S. News & World Report also ranked the school’s health law program No. 3 in the U.S., and its part-time legal program among the top fifth of all programs (No. 14 of 94 programs).
+U.S. News & World Report also ranked the school’s health law program No. 6 and its clinical program No. 30 in the U.S., and its part-time legal program among the top fifth of all programs (No. 14 of 94 programs).

 The Honors College provides more than $4 million in annual scholarships that reward merit and promote student research.
 It hosts an annual university-wide undergraduate research conference and publishes the undergraduate research journal DISCOVERY.